Because 1 in 8 women will eventually face breast cancer, a stylish medical bracelet may be an essential part of your wardrobe.

 Survivng breast cancer

 Being a cancer survivor is not just getting the right treatment early on—it's also a matter of having a strong will and making a personal commitment to important changes in lifestyle, nutrition and fitness.
-It's also an awareness of the many ways to improve your mental well being—a critical factor to let you join the growing millions of survivors.
-This requires true dedication and an array services found at places like
+It's also an awareness of the many ways to improve your mental well being—a critical factor.
+So join the millions of survivors at NBCF for even more help.

 Age is a big factor for women; every two of three invasive cancers found in women occur in those over the age of 55